siberoloji/siberoloji.github.io/content/en/blog/engineering/operatingsystems/macOS-iOS/2025-03-04-what’s-new--in-macos-sequoia-154-beta-2-update.md

 featured_image: null
 ---

 Apple’s macOS Sequoia 15.4 Beta 2 has arrived, and with it comes a host of new features, improvements, and bug fixes.
 As part of Apple’s ongoing commitment to refining its operating system, this beta release offers developers and early adopters a glimpse into the future of macOS.
-In this blog post, we’ll dive deep into what’s new in macOS Sequoia 15.4 Beta 2, explore the release notes, and discuss how these changes might impact users.
+In this article, we’ll dive deep into what’s new in macOS Sequoia 15.4 Beta 2, explore the release notes, and discuss how these changes might impact users.

 ---